-The Traffic Manager supports the use of EC2 Identity and Access Management (IAM) roles in place of locally stored AWS credentials.
+The Traffic Manager supports the use of EC2 Identity and Access Management (IAM) roles.
+IAM roles are required for deployments involving Traffic IP addresses, auto-scaling, or appliance network management.

 To create an IAM role, use the AWS Console or equivalent management tool.

-When you launch a new Traffic Manager virtual machine instance, specify either the Access Key ID and Secret Key you want the instance to use, or specify the IAM role you want the instance to assume.
+When you launch a new Traffic Manager virtual machine instance, specify the IAM role you want the instance to assume.